 With an S corporation or partnership you need sufficient shareholder / partnership basis in your business to deduct losses.
 For example, if you invested $10,000 into your business but the business lost $30,000, as an S Corp shareholder you can only deduct losses up to the amount of your shareholder basis (in this example, $10,000).

 Think of Google.
 You invested $10,000 into Google stock and they go out of business, you only lose $10,000.
 Remember that with an S corporation you wear two hats- one as an employee, and one as an investor (shareholder).

-How does a loss in an S corporation happen?
-A lot of one-person S corporations are cash based and don’t have a lot of equipment (dentists are a common exception).
+How does a loss in a small S corporation happen?
+A lot of small businesses are cash based and don’t have a lot of equipment (dentists are a common exception).
 However, for the sake of argument we will assume you bought a piece of equipment for $100,000 and borrowed $100,000 to pay for it.
 The equipment also qualified for Section 179 depreciation deduction allowing you to deduct (or attempt to deduct) the full amount against business income.
 Great!
 The benevolent IRS king is alive and well.

 Let’s assume that the business income prior to depreciation was $60,000 (and Section 179 depreciation was $100,000).
 The S corporation tax return would still show a $60,000 net business income amount, but your K-1 would show a $70,000 amount for Section 179 deduction.
 Why $70,000?
 You had $10,000 in basis (using the example above) plus the $60,000 net business income.
 10k + 60k = 70k, even in Canada.
 Sorry Canada… just too easy to pick on.

 You would be able to deduct $70,000 as a loss.
 The $30,000 remainder of the Section 179 deduction that was not taken or used would be carried forward to future years.
 Yuck!
 Sorry, the once-benevolent IRS king is now asking you to be patient and wait.

 Here is a table to demonstrate the depreciation conundrum more clearly.
 We love tables.